sematext/docs/docs/monitoring/infrastructure.md

 ## How it works

-A Golang-based [Sematext Agent](../agents/sematext-agent) (included in the [sematext-agent](../agents/sematext-agent) package) will be installed on your machine.
+A Golang-based [Sematext Agent](../agents/sematext-agent) will be installed on your machine.
 This Agent sends all infrastructure data to an Infra App whose token is configured during the Agent's installation.

 The Infra App also includes data about your containerized environments.
 Installation instructions for Docker Monitoring also include an Infra App token.
 That way when installing Sematext Agent for Docker, an Infra App will be installed as well.